 Students are required to maintain a cumulative GPA of at least 2.00 in all civil and environmental engineering courses that are taken at UT and used to satisfy graduation requirements.

 The following table contains a list of suggested civil engineering technical electives.
+All 400-500 level Civil Engineering and Environmental Engineering courses can be applied towards technical electives.

 |Concentration||Example Civil/Technical Electives|